 Speaking of shoes: if there’s one thing the fitness market is saturated with, it’s shoes.
 There seems to be a pair of trainers for just about every different type of exercise these days, from the best running shoes and best women's shoes to the best workout shoes and even best trail running shoes – you name it, there’s a shoe for it, and if there is, we have a buying guide that can help you choose the right one for your needs.

-Now in its sixth iteration, Nike’s Metcon series (a portmanteau of 'metabolic' and 'conditioning’ in case you were wondering) is by far the best all-rounder when it comes to cross-training shoes.
+Now in its seventh iteration, Nike’s Metcon series (a portmanteau of 'metabolic' and 'conditioning’ in case you were wondering) is by far the best all-rounder when it comes to cross-training shoes.

-Nike has not only managed to make these shoes more weightlifting-friendly over predecessors with a lightweight and more breathable upper but ensured they perform well in more standard high-intensity interval training workouts, such as those filled with jumps and sprints.
+Nike has not only managed to make these shoes more weightlifting-friendly over predecessors with a lightweight and more breathable upper but the React foam ensures they perform well in more standard high-intensity interval training workouts, such as those filled with jumps and sprints.

 The Nano series was the first official athletic shoe specifically designed for CrossFit.
 That didn’t work out so well in the end, but the range is still going strong, nonetheless, and the X1 is a credit to that.
 Past Nano shoes were more focused on providing support for heavy lifters, however, that’s all changed with the X1 Nano Vegan.

 Now, they’ve been created with all areas of the gym floor in mind and built to support fast-paced impact activities, such as HIIT, jumping and sprinting.
 Offering exceptional flexibility and sustainability, these vegan cross-training shoes are a great choice if you’re a ‘jack of all trades, master of none’ type of athlete.

 Bag a bargain with one of our Reebok discount codes.

 Read our full Reebok NANO X1 Vegan review